ramzibou0735/aerial-autonomy-stack/README.md

 - Quad landing return has no yaw (make it landing in place instead?)

 Ardupilot Interface
-- Implement ardupilot/mavros interface (check ardupilot latest stable release)
+- Implement ardupilot/mavros interface (check if 4.6.2 is still the latest stable release)

 - Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles

+- Update deployment to latest JetPack

 ### Known Issues